 The preparation of accompanying consolidated financial statements in conformity with U.S. GAAP requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the consolidated financial statements and the reported amounts of revenues and expenses for the periods presented.
 Actual results may differ from such estimates.
-Significant items subject to such estimates and assumptions include the useful lives of the Company's intangible assets, the valuation of the Company's derivative warrants, the valuation of stock-based compensation, the valuation of goodwill, deferred tax assets and liabilities, income tax uncertainties and other contingencies.
+Significant items subject to such estimates and assumptions include the valuation of goodwill and the Company's intangibles assets, the useful lives of the Company's intangible assets, the valuation of the Company's derivative warrants, the valuation of stock-based compensation, deferred tax assets and liabilities, income tax uncertainties and other contingencies.